saptarshibasu/azure-study/README.md

   * `Microsoft.Compute/virtualMachines` `dependsOn`
     * `Microsoft.Storage/storageAccounts`
     * `Microsoft.Network/networkInterfaces`
-* If a parameter doesn't have a default value and isn't specified in the parameter file, you're prompted to provide a value during deployment
+* If a parameter doesn't have a default value and isn't specified in the parameter file, the template execution will prompt to provide a value

 ## Azure Event Hub